 A person or company’s reputation is based on information (of some kind or another).
 And every reputation is perceived by people (of some kind or another).
 Put information and perception together, and you have a reputation.

 Who are the people perceiving your reputation?
 Here are a few of them, and most form brand sentiment based on what they read on the internet:

 - Existing customers

 - Senior management or executives of the company

 - Day traders

-Everyone is forming their reputation of the company based on their particular situation.
+Everyone is forming their reputation of a person or company based on their particular viewpoint.
 Plus those people are selecting information that they think will best inform their situation.
 Beyond that, their cocktail of cognitive biases is handling that information in different ways.

 Generally speaking, people will find the information source that is best suited to what they’re trying to figure out.

 An investor, for example, is interested in stock information.
 They are combing records on Morningstar.com, and Bloomberg.com, and digesting the Financial Times in order to get expert info.
 If it's financial information on (the company formerly named) Monsanto, they're going to see others' opinions even though it may not be relevant to their inquiry.
 Because people are drawn to negativity, they will most likely remember it - flavoring their opinion and influencing the trajectory of their investment decisions.

 People trust other people's opinions, even if they are untrustworthy.
 When enough people have a similar opinion - whether backed up by personal experience or not - the sentiment is reinforced.
 The fact is, people are lazy.
 If the group believes something, it is more convenient to believe it is true.